TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 ### Power
 Each Shard is a piece of the power of creation with a specific motivation or Intent, such as to destroy or to preserve.
 They are made up of an immense amount of Investiture which permeates the Realms, which functions as their body.
 As with all Investiture, this substance cannot be destroyed, it can merely change state and cycle through the Realms.
 These fragments each began their existence with equal level of power; however, over time many have diminished, whether through conflict or by the act of Investing a world -- imbuing it with [[Investiture\|Investiture]].
 Each Shard has its own Investiture, keyed to their Intent, Identity, and Tone; while a Shard can co-opt the Investiture of another Shard, that Investiture can become noticeably red.
 As the Shard that Investiture is associated with is keyed to various aspects, it is possibly through various methods to remove any aspects and leave pure Investiture, or to change the properties and associations of the Investiture.
 The Investiture of a Shard permeates all three Realms; Physical, Cognitive, and Spiritual; but the majority of the Shard is contained within the Spiritual Realm, and is thus not bound by the ordinary laws and limitations of time and space, and where all places are compounded into one.
-Due to this, the power of a Shard is omnipresent, and presses against, and is immanent through, reality.
+Due to this, the power of a Shard is omnipresent, and is immanent through, reality.
 That is to say, all things; mind, soul, and body alike; are of one substance, and that substance is the body of Shards.
+Due to this omnipresence of the power, a Vessel could possibly feel its Shards presence on every world in the cosmere, though they are not capable of using all of the power or having awareness of all of it simultaneously.
 Investing in a world will produce numerous effects, most notably the creation of an Invested Art tied to the Shard.
 While a Shard doesn't have complete control over how the Invested Art functions or what it does, it can manipulate its mechanics to an extent.
 Moreover, the presence of a Shard leads to the formation of a [[Perpendicularity\|Perpendicularity]], a well of the Shard's Investiture that pierces all three [[Realmatic Theory\|Realms]], allowing for Realmatic transfer and [[Worldhopping\|worldhopping]].
 The Shard's Investiture can also manifest directly in the world in other ways; examples of such manifestations are [[Atium\|atium]] and [[Lerasium\|lerasium]] on [[Scadrial\|Scadrial]], the [[Tears of Edgli\|Tears of Edgli]] on [[Nalthis\|Nalthis]], or the many [[Spren\|spren]] of [[Roshar\|Roshar]].
 The core of being through which the power flows, that is, the Vessel, is described as a mere focus or hub for the omnipresent power of the Shard.
 Shards can be combined and intermingled with one another, which changes the Intent and effects how the Shard influences the world and the Vessel holding it.
 One can theoretically combine every Shard in one Vessel in order to recreate Adonalsium.
 But other theories posit that doing so would destroy the Vessel.
+The power that makes up a Shard was originally part of Adonalsium, and thus predates the Shattering.
+Upon the Shattering, all Investiture that made up Adonalsium was split between the sixteen Shards.

 #### Intent
 >“*If Light is Investiture, and all Investiture is deity, and deity has Intent, then Light must have Intent.*”